Can I get help with divorce court fees?

 - Universal Credit (+ earn less than £6,000 a year)

 - Pension Credit (Guarantee Credit)

-If you live with a partner, you get an extra allowance of £160.
-And if you have children, you get a further £245 for each child you have.
-For example, if you have a partner and two children, you can earn up to £1,735 to be eligible for a full court fee reduction.
+If you have children who live with you, you get a further £265 for each child.
+So, for example, if you have a partner and two children, your joint household income can be £1,875, and you would be eligible for a full-court fee reduction.

-And as the graphic shows, providing the other conditions are met, as a single person, with no children you could still earn up to £2,100 a month before tax and get the fee partly reduced.
+And as the graphic shows, providing the other conditions are met, as a single person, with no children, you could still earn up to £2,200 a month before tax and get the fee partly reduced.

 Can we get help with fees if we apply for a divorce jointly under the new no-fault law?

 Yes, you can, but you both must meet the savings and low income or benefits requirements.
 If only one of you receives a low income, it might be better to divorce as individuals rather than a jointly.